arash-mazidi/WASMIZER/README.md

 This repository contains the software artifact for the paper "Wasmizer: Curating WebAssembly-driven Projects on GitHub".

 ## What is Wasmizer?
-A tool that regularly mines GitHub projects and makes an up-to-date dataset of WebAssembly sources.
+Wasmizer, a tool that regularly collects WebAssembly-driven projects on GitHub, compiles them, and curates an up-to-date and growing dataset of WebAssembly sources and binaries.

 Wasmizer has two main phases:

 _1. Repository collection_

-It uses Github search API (https://docs.github.com/en/rest/search?apiVersion=2022-11-28) to collect repositories based on parameters in the configuration file.
+It identifies C and C++ projects on GitHub using Github search API (https://docs.github.com/en/rest/search?apiVersion=2022-11-28).
+There are some limitations on the search API such as rate limitation that we make a delay between requests to overcome this limitation.
+Another limitation is the maximum number of retrieved repositories in the search API that is 1000.
+We overcome this limitation by defining short period of date to have less than 1000 repositories.
+In addition, each page includes 100 repositories and we use a loop to have repositories in all pages.
+We excluded the forks of another repository to prevent duplicate projects.
+We had to select GitHub projects as, practically, we cannot analyse all the C or C++ projects.
+Therefore, we set up several selection criteria such as WebAssembly-related keywords, minimum number of stars and forks, minimum size of the projects, date of the last pushed, and WebAssembly symptoms in the config.json.
+It firstly collect projects based on the keywords, then filters the projects based on the symptoms in their code.

 _2. Compilation_

-In order to use Wasmizer in compilation phase, the necessary tools for compilation and build tools should be installed.
-For example, wasmizer is initially built to compile C/C++ to WebAssembly and therefore we use Emscripten.
-You can use https://emscripten.org/docs/getting_started/downloads.html to install emscripten.
-We used emscripten docker image.
-In addition, in order to convert wat files to wasm files, you need to install wat2wasm tool.
+In the compilation phase, Wasmizer clones the target repositories as long as they are not already compiled or it is pushed after the previous compilation date.
+We need to install the necessary tools for compilation and build tools.
+As Wasmizer is initially built to compile C/C++ projects to WebAssembly and therefore we use Emscripten (https://emscripten.org/docs/getting_started/downloads.html | We used Docker image).
+In addition, In addition, in order to convert wat files to wasm files, you need to install wat2wasm tool.
 You can use https://github.com/WebAssembly/wabt for this goal.
+It then searches for precompilation and compilation source files and automatically compiles each project based on the compilation commands.
+We identified each CMakeLists.txt file, indicating the use of the cmake build system, we run Emscripten’s cmake wrapper (emcmake).
+Then, for each Makefile, either resulting from the previous step, or standalone, we run Emscripten’s make wrapper (emmake).
+It should be noted, compilation source files and commands are stored in the config.json file.
+Therefore, Wasmizer can be adapted to a different language such as rust by replacing the compilation commands in the config.json file.
+We also use github commit API in order to retrieve the commit sha of the projects.
+We consider the latest commit, so the first commit in the retrieved list will be the target commit.
+Then, we get the commit sha and store it in the metadata.csv file.

+After applying the compilation phase to all projects, it looks for files that are named with either a .wasm or a .wat extension, indicating that they are WebAssembly files.
+We try to convert all .wat files found into their binary version (.wasm) relying on the wat2wasm tool from the WebAssembly Binary Toolkit, configured with the --enable-all flag to enable all available WebAssembly extensions.
+We then store all .wasm files in a new directory (wasm-wat-files), under a name composed of the SHA-256 sum of their content.
+This is to ensure that duplicate files are only present once in the dataset.
+We store a metadata.csv contains information of the binary files such as name, url, forks, stars, size, creation date, last commit date, commit sha etc.
+Wasmizer also separates the binary files that were already exist and new generated binary files in two folders (wasm-wat-files-pre and wasm-wat-files).
+Finally, we share the output (binary files and metadata file) via https://tucloud.tu-clausthal.de/index.php/s/MMRQMEZm66GRGXI with password: wasmizer.

 ## How to configure Wasmizer?